 Joe was asked to sing by the legendary songwriter Tony Hatch at his Tony Hatch’s A Life In Song one-off show at London’s Royal Festival Hall.

 2015 was also a very busy year for Joe.
 He performed over 70 shows in his Evolution Tour and 4 Christmas shows and went straight into Panto in Hull for Qdos for the 2015/16 season.

 2016 was a wonderful year for Joe and a total change of direction for him.
 He was asked by Bill Kenwright to play Joseph in Joseph and the Amazing Technicolor Dreamcoat on the UK tour from February to July.
 In August he then went on to do his own Northern Light Tour of some 36 shows including Christmas shows until the end of November, then straight into Panto for Qdos again in Wolverhampton until Jan 2017.

 December 2017 saw Joe playing Joseph in Joseph and the Amazing Technicolor Dreamcoat during Christmas at the Newcastle Metro Arena.

-December 2018, Joe starred in Qdos’s panto Dick Whittington at The Mayflower theatre in Southampton.
+In December 2018, Joe Mcelderry starred in Qdos’s panto Dick Whittington at The Mayflower Theatre in Southampton.